iron-io/docs/worker/getting_started/index.md

 iron worker queue --wait myworker
 {% endhighlight %}

-Typically you'd use the [IronWorker API](/worker/reference/api/#queue_a_task) to actually queue up tasks from other systems.
+Typically you would use the [IronWorker API](/worker/reference/api/#queue_a_task) to actually queue up tasks from other systems.
 The cli queue command above is primarily for testing purposes.